ucsb-eri/Search-Replace-DB/README-THIS-FORK.md

 # My motivation for this fork
 I forked this repo in an attempt to get the script working with PHP-7 (Fedora-28)

+Another fork of this repo to pay attention to is: https://github.com/chrisbarnett1/Search-Replace-DB/tree/php72-support

 ## Discovered that the script was silently bailing on 'cache_views' table in drupal
 The initial issue was an include() call that should be include_once() in the autoloader.
 This caused a fatal error when it tried to load in the file again during a recursive unserialization (pretty sure that is the reason anyway).
 I added lots of print statements trying to figure out where the issues was.
 Those are now commented out.
 So the unserialize() function was prefixed with an '@' to squelch unserialize errors, but end up squelching Fatal errors as well.